cloud-annotations/cloud-annotations/README.md

 The Cloud Annotations CLI requires you to already have labeled images in the [Cloud Annotations online tool](https://annotations.us-east.containers.appdomain.cloud/).
 For an in-depth guide on this process, check out the following link:

-- [Training a Model](https://cloud-annotations.github.io/training/object-detection/cli/) – How to train your own computer vision model on IBM Cloud.
+- [Training a Classification Model](https://cloud-annotations.github.io/training/object-detection/cli/) – How to train your own model to label images on IBM Cloud.
+- [Training an Object Detection Model](https://cloud-annotations.github.io/training/object-detection/cli/) – How to train your own model to find objects in an image on IBM Cloud.

 Cloud Annotations CLI should work on macOS, Windows, and Linux.<br>
 If something doesn’t work, please [file an issue](https://github.com/cloud-annotations/training/issues/new).